1.1 What is JDemo?

 Creates a new

-org.eclipse.swt.widgets.Shellobject that can be used for adding widgets.
-The shell will automatically be made visible when returning from thedemo...()method.
-Not that calling this method more often than once during execution of a single demo will result in ade.jdemo.framework.exceptions.DemoExecutionFailedError.
+method.
+Not that calling this method more often than once during execution of a single demo will result in ade.jdemo.framework.exceptions.DemoExecutionFailedError

 4.10.2 Example Usage